Tracy Anderson’s 30-Day Method: The Weight-Loss Kick-Start that Makes Perfection Possible

 Mint contains a number of vitamins and minerals, which are vital to maintain a healthy body.
 Mint is rich in Vitamins A and C and also contains smaller amounts of Vitamin B2.
 Vitamin C is an important antioxidant and may help to decrease the risk of certain cancers such as colon and rectal cancer.
 Although mint may be consumed in small quantities, the vital nutrients obtained are still beneficial to one’s health.

 Mint also contains a wide range of essential minerals such as manganese, copper, iron, potassium and calcium.

 Dinner: Poached Cod and Roasted Asparagus.
-This by far looks like the best meal of the day and to me seems the most well balanced.
-It follows how I eat now with a low carb evening meal.
+This by far looks like the best meal of the day and to me seems the most well-balanced.
+It follows how I eat now with a low-carb evening meal.

 As you can see with my busy schedule I have to prepare my food the night before.
 I will tell you that I spent a good two hours preparing meals for both Monday and Tuesday.
 My son has soccer practice both nights and I knew in order to make this work I needed both nights taken care of.
-The time it took me to prepare was a little bit more then I would like to see in a meal plan but then again I was making 6 different meals.
-Also the meals are not repeated during the week which in my opinion is less cost and time effective then if you were to eat the same thing for dinner say Monday and Thursday.
+The time it took me to prepare was a little bit more than I would like to see in a meal plan but then again I was making 6 different meals.
+Also, the meals are not repeated during the week which in my opinion is less cost and time effective than if you were to eat the same thing for dinner say Monday and Thursday.